Press Release

 News Story

-Harris Interactive had been included in a list maintained by Mail Abuse Prevention System LLC (MAPS), a not-for-profit spam prevention service used by many ISPs and network operators.
+the company's polls.
+Harris Interactive had been included in a list maintained by Mail

-Harris Interactive said today it had voluntarily dropped the lawsuit after discussions with ISPs opened up the company's service to its e-mail list of recipients once again.
+after discussions with ISPs opened up the company's service to

+and CEO of Harris Interactive in a statement.
 Reported By Newsbytes.com, http://www.newsbytes.com.

 http://www.adlawbyrequest.com/inthecourts/MAPS2.shtml